mk12/sicp/notes/lecture.md

 - Nested combinations can be modeled as trees.
 - Parentheses are just a way to write trees as a linear sequence of characters.

-#### Means of abstraction

-This is accomplished in Lisp with `define`.
+**Means of abstraction**: This is accomplished in Lisp with `define`.
 Defining something gives a name to an expression.
 We write this the same way as a regular combination, but `define` is not a procedure---it is a _special form_.
 We can also define procedures this way:

 ```
 (define (square x) (* x x))